hapijs/crumb/README.md

 Additionally, some configuration can be passed on a per-route basis

 * 'name' - the name used in the view contexts and payloads for the crumb (defaults to whatever the name value in the main settings is)
-* 'source' - can be either 'payload' or 'query' specifying how the crumb will be sent in requests
+* 'source' - can be either 'payload' or 'query' specifying how the crumb will be sent in requests (defaults to payload)